dotlang/language/doc/RFE.md

 6. makeChannel are built-in, others are in std.
-7. this is simple, minimal and composable. supports variable number of channels. what happens if I use a normal function? this shouldn't happen. unless that normal function is backed by a channel function.
+7. this is simple, minimal and composable. supports variable number of channels. what happens if I use a normal function? this shouldn't happen. unless that normal function is backed by a channel function. but anyway if this happens, a runtime error will happen.
+q: now that we want to add a new notation, can we make it simpler?
+q: is `///` a good operator?
+`result = chreader1 \\ chreader2 \\ chw1(data, _) \\ makeTimeout(100)`
+we can use back slash, but it will become confusing: which one is which.
+`//` for nothing check
+`\\` for select on multiple functions
+q: if underlying OS, gives us the read/write result directly, then composing functions into each other will not be possible. specially in select.
+I sleep waiting for channel X, and when it is ready, it will send the data this can be implementation dependant. to make it simpler:
+`result = chreader1 /// chreader2 /// chw1(data) /// makeTimeout(100)`
+Let's make it implementation independent. suppose that in implementation, we notice that after select for read, when I wake up data is already read.
+So I simple ask the function to keep it. call the main function and get the data. problem happens with write (?): I tell it to try to write, sleep, when I wake up:
+1 - if data is not written yet: call function to write 2 - if data is written, the one that has passed through wrapper function is written. so its all right and I can continue. so, we can continue with function composition. we still need that additional int argument that is the communication channel between runtime and channel function.
+`result = chreader1 /// chreader2 /// chw1(data, _) /// makeTimeout(100)`
+each element in `///` will be a function that accepts an `int|nothing`. you can also provide a default:
+`result = chreader1 /// chreader2 /// chw(data,_) /// 100`
+the last item can be a non-function which means the default value, returned if none of functions have a data.
+q: what if channels are for function that accepts an int? then what should/can be put for default? we cannot ban having channels of lambdas.
+solution: instead of a value, use a core function: `defaultChannel(x)`
+q: can we have channels of channels? yes. these are functions that accept/return other functions.
+**PROPOSAL**
+`reader: fn(extra:int|nothing-> string)`
+`writer: fn(data: int, extra: int|nothing -> int)`
+`result = chreader1 /// chreader2 /// chw1(data, _) /// makeTimeout(100) /// defaultChannel(200)`
+1. we create a channel by calling `createChannel(int, size)` this will give us a reader and writer function
+2. no close
+3. read and write function block if channel is not ready, then will return with the data read/written
+4. we have select as operator `///`
+4. you can combine it with select op and timeout built-in func to have a waiting mechanism.
+5. select will keep trying each function until one of them gives an output.
+6. makeChannel are built-in, others are in std.
+7. this is simple, minimal and composable. but does not support variable number of channels.

 ? - if I have a sequence of `fn(->int|float)` can I put a function that returns int, in that sequence?
 I should be able to do that.
 `x: fn(->int|string) = fn(->int) {...}`
+So when I have `fn(T->U)` any function that can accept T (or more) is all right. any function that returns U (or less) is all right. it is not all right if function does not accept part of T, or can return more than U.

 ? - Should we make `dispose` more built-in?
 `dispose(x)`